Acocks Green: Transport

 The area can become congested and there have been calls for a bypass to ease pressure on the roads.
 Businesses in the shopping area have opposed the idea because of concerns over losing passing trade.
 Another proposal put forward to alleviate traffic congestion in the centre, whilst also making the area more pedestrian friendly, is to introduce a type of high street design known as Shared Space.

 Public services

 Acocks Green is served by West Midlands Police.
 The nearest police station with public access is Stechford.
 Acocks Green police station remains in use but is scheduled for disposal.

 Acocks Green library was opened on 14 June 1932 by the Lord Mayor of Birmingham, John Burman.
 It was the 25th branch library in Birmingham.
 Outside the library is the Acocks Green war memorial.
+The library however, is temporarily closed due to unexpected health and safety issues caused by the impact of water entering the building.